-Obviously, an optimal user experience is going to help a visitor to your website feel good about sticking around and bolster their trust in your brand.
+Obviously, an optimal user experience will help a visitor to your website feel good about sticking around and bolster their trust in your brand.

-The design, flow, and layout of your website needs to be intuitive.
+The design, flow, and layout of your website need to be intuitive.

-Even the slightest details should be approached from the user’s perspective in order to create a user experience that truly caters to your persona’s needs.
+Even the slightest details should be approached from the user’s perspective to create a user experience that truly caters to your persona’s needs.

-If you are able to create a space, in this instance your website, in which visitors feel like their needs and wants are being recognized and considered, their positive outlook will extend to your brand as a whole.
+If you can create a space, in this instance, your website, in which visitors feel like their needs and wants are being recognized and considered, their positive outlook will extend to your brand as a whole.

 Brand Honesty Wins